nlm/protoc-gen-temporal/README.md

-# protoc-gen-demo
+# protoc-gen-temporal

-a demo on how to make a minimal protobuf code generator
+Using protobuf and gRPC services to generate Temporal workflows

 ## how to use